Strong Connectivity in Directed Graphs under Failures, with Application: Computing -vertex-connected components

 \begin{lemma} Let $x$ and $y$ be vertices such that $x \not= s$ and $y$ is either a sibling of $x$ or a child of $x$ in $D$.
 Also, let $w=d(x)$.
 A strong articulation point $u$ that is not a descendant of $w$ in $D$ is a separating vertex for $x$ and $y$ only if $w$ is a separating vertex for $x$ and $y$. \end{lemma} \begin{proof} Let $u$ be a strong articulation point that is not a descendant of $w$ in $D$ and that separates $x$ and $y$ in $G$.
 Since $u \not \in D(w)$ we have that $w \not =s$.
 The fact that $u$ separates $x$ and $y$ implies that all paths from $x$ to $y$ or all paths from $y$ to $x$ contain $u$.
 Without loss of generality, assume that all paths from $x$ to $y$ contain $u$ (otherwise swap $x$ and $y$ in the following).
 Observe that any path from $x$ to $y$ containing $u$ must contain a path from $u$ to $y$ as a subpath.
 The fact that $u$ is not a descendant of $w$ in $D$ and Lemma \ref{lemma:paths-through-SAP} imply that any path from $u$ to $y$ must contain $w$.
 Therefore if any path from $x$ to $y$ contains $u$, it must also contain $w$. \end{proof}

-Our algorithm uses an additional data structure from \cite{2VCB}, the \emph{block forest} $F=(V_F, E_F)$ of $G$, defined as follows.
-The vertex set $V_F$ consists of the vertices in $V$ and also contains one \emph{block node} for each vertex-resilient block of $G$.
-The edge set $E_F$ consists of the edges $\{x, B\}$ for every vertex $x \in V$ and every block $B$ such that $x \in B$.
+Our algorithm uses an additional data structure from \cite{2VCB}, the \emph{component forest} $F=(V_F, E_F)$ of $G$, defined as follows.
+The vertex set $V_F$ consists of the vertices in $V$ and also contains one \emph{component node} for each vertex-resilient component of $G$.
+The edge set $E_F$ consists of the edges $\{x, B\}$ for every vertex $x \in V$ and every component $B$ such that $x \in B$.

-\begin{lemma} \emph{(\cite{2VCB})} The number of vertex-resilient blocks in a digraph $G$ with $n$ vertices is at most $n-1$.
-Moreover, the total number of vertices in all vertex-resilient blocks is at most $2n-2$. \end{lemma}
+\begin{lemma} \emph{(\cite{2VCB})} The number of vertex-resilient components in a digraph $G$ with $n$ vertices is at most $n-1$.
+Moreover, the total number of vertices in all vertex-resilient components is at most $2n-2$. \end{lemma}

-Note that, by Corollary \ref{corollary:vertex-resilient-necessary}, each vertex-resilient block is contained in a $c(u,v)$ set.
-Thus, the $c(u,v)$ set define a ``coarse'' block forest, that our algorithm will refine later by using the loop nesting trees $H$ and $H^R$, as Theorem \ref{theorem:vertices-scc} indicates.
-The fact that the $c(u,v)$ sets can be represented by a block forest of size $O(n)$ follows from the fact that these sets can be constructed by applying the \emph{split} operation of \cite{2VCB} to the sets $c(u) \cup \{u\}$, for each vertex $u$ that is not a leaf in $D$.
+Note that, by Corollary \ref{corollary:vertex-resilient-necessary}, each vertex-resilient component is contained in a $c(u,v)$ set.
+Thus, the $c(u,v)$ sets define a ``coarse'' component forest, that our algorithm will refine later by using the loop nesting trees $H$ and $H^R$, as Theorem \ref{theorem:vertices-scc} indicates.
+The fact that the $c(u,v)$ sets can be represented by a component forest of size $O(n)$ follows from the fact that these sets can be constructed by applying the \emph{split} operation of \cite{2VCB} to the sets $c(u) \cup \{u\}$, for each vertex $u$ that is not a leaf in $D$.
 (See \cite{2VCB} for the details.)

-In order to refine the initial block forest, we will use the following operation from \cite{2VCB}.
-Let $\mathcal{B}$ be a set of blocks, let $\mathcal{S}$ be a partition of a set $U \subseteq V$, and let $x$ be a vertex not in $U$.
+In order to refine the initial component forest, we will use the following operation from \cite{2VCB}.
+Let $\mathcal{B}$ be a set of components, let $\mathcal{S}$ be a partition of a set $U \subseteq V$, and let $x$ be a vertex not in $U$.